If your property is vacant due to COVID-19, are you ready for trespassers?

 CPR55.29(2) contains various exceptions, notably for claims brought against trespassers as well as claims for injunctive relief and applications for case management directions that are agreed by the parties.
 Proceedings under the interim possession order procedure are also exempt from this extension.
 Where the rule applies, time will not run in those proceedings.

-If you require further advice on managing trespassers during Covid-19, please contact Richard Jobes, property disputes expert.
+If you require further advice on managing trespassers during Covid-19, please contact Richard Cressall, property disputes expert.